shellypringle/DA-Portfolio/README.md

 ## Projects:
 ### SQL projects
 These are projects where exploratory analysis was done on different datasets, with the purpose of asking and answering questions with data.
-All analysis was performed in SQL (using PostgreSQL or BigQuery).
+All analysis was performed in SQL (using Microsoft SQL Server, PostgreSQL or BigQuery).

 [View the projects here](https://github.com/shellypringle/SQL-projects/tree/main)